 In March 2020, the World Health Organization categorized the outbreak of COVID-19 as a pandemic.
 To help control the spread of the virus and protect the health and safety of our employees and customers, we temporarily closed or modified operating models and hours of our retail stores in North America, the U.K. and the ROI beginning in March 2020 both in response to governmental requirements including "stay-at-home" orders and similar mandates and voluntarily, beyond the requirements of local government authorities.
-A portion of our store fleet remained closed during Fiscal 2021 and the first quarter of Fiscal 2022.
+A portion of our store fleet remained closed during Fiscal 2021 and the first six months of Fiscal 2022.
+As of August 31, 2021, we are operating in substantially all locations.

 Changes made in our operations, including temporary closures, combined with reduced customer traffic due to concerns over COVID-19, resulted in a material impact on our business since then.
 This prompted us to update our impairment analyses of our retail store portfolios and related lease right-of-use assets.
 For certain lower-performing stores, we compared the carrying value of store assets to undiscounted cash flows with updated assumptions on near-term profitability.
-As a result, we recorded a \$3.0 million, \$1.7 million, \$6.4 million, \$2.7 million and \$0.4 million asset impairment charge within asset impairments and other, net on our Condensed Consolidated Statements of Operations during the quarters ended May 2, 2020, August 1, 2020, October 31, 2020, January 30, 2021 and May 1, 2021, respectively.

-We evaluated our goodwill and indefinite-lived intangible assets for indicators of impairment at the end of each quarter of Fiscal 2021 and the quarter ended May 1, 2021.
+We evaluated our goodwill and indefinite-lived intangible assets for indicators of impairment at the end of each quarter of Fiscal 2021 and the quarters ended May 1, 2021 and July 31, 2021 of Fiscal 2022.
 During the first quarter of Fiscal 2021, such evaluation caused us to determine that, when considering the impact of COVID-19, indicators of impairment existed relating to the goodwill associated with Schuh Group and certain other trademarks.
 Therefore, we updated the goodwill impairment analysis for Schuh Group, and as a result, recorded a goodwill impairment charge of \$79.3 million during the quarter ended May 2, 2020.
 In addition, we updated our impairment analysis for other intangible assets and, as a result, recorded a trademark impairment charge of \$5.3 million during the quarter ended May 2, 2020.
-There were no impairment indicators for the quarters ended August 1, 2020, October 31, 2020, January 30, 2021 or May 1, 2021.
+There were no impairment indicators for the quarters ended August 1, 2020, May 1, 2021 or July 31, 2021.